Atlantic Coast Conference: National championships and Final Fours

 Over the course of its existence, ACC schools have captured 15 NCAA men's basketball championships while members of the conference.
 North Carolina has won six, Duke has won five, NC State has won two, and Maryland and Virginia have each won one.
 Four more national titles were won by current ACC members while in other conferences—three by 2014 arrival Louisville and one by 2013 arrival Syracuse; Louisville was forced to vacate the third national title due to NCAA sanctions.
 Seven of the 12 pre-2013 members have advanced to the Final Four at least once while members of the ACC.
 Another pre-2013 member, Florida State, made the Final Four once before joining the ACC.
 All three schools that entered the ACC in 2013, as well as Louisville, advanced to the Final Four at least once before joining the conference.
+Two of the three schools that joined in 2024, Bay Area rivals California and Stanford, have each won one NCAA title.

 Also notable are earlier national championships from historical eras prior to the dominance of the NCAA-administered championship.
 The ACC is often credited with forcing the NCAA tournament to expand to allow more than one team per conference, creating the at-large NCAA field common today.
-The Helms Athletic Foundation selected national champions for seasons predating the beginning of the NCAA tournament (1939), including North Carolina, Notre Dame, Pitt, and Syracuse.
+The Helms Athletic Foundation selected national champions for seasons predating the beginning of the NCAA tournament (1939), including North Carolina, Notre Dame, Pitt, Stanford, and Syracuse.
 Prior to the at-large era (1975), the National Invitation Tournament championship had prestige comparable to the NCAA championship, and Louisville, North Carolina, Maryland, and Virginia Tech won titles during this period (later NIT titles are not considered consensus national championships).

 In women's basketball, ACC members have won three national championships while in the conference, North Carolina in 1994, Maryland in 2006, and Notre Dame in 2018.
 Notre Dame, which joined in 2013, also previously won the national title in 2001.
 In 2006, Duke, Maryland, and North Carolina all advanced to the Final Four, the first time a conference placed three teams in the women's Final Four.
 Both finalists were from the ACC, with Maryland defeating Duke for the title.
+One of the newest members, Stanford, won three national titles before joining the ACC (1990, 1992, 2021).

 Italics denotes honors earned before the school joined the ACC.
 Women's national championship tournaments prior to 1982 were run by the AIAW.